MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 - Exported files can be uploaded to the primary network.
 You'll need to create a mapping between the file name and the location for the file in your primary network.

-- Group names and group memberships are not migrated.
+- Group names and group memberships aren't migrated.
 You can use the exported lists of groups and users to help you create appropriate groups in the primary network.

-- Conversations are not migrated, so secondary network users must save any needed data from conversations.
+- Conversations aren't migrated, so secondary network users must save any needed data from conversations.

 ## Step 3: Communicate with all users before the migration